-MPF and their donors have provided long time core funding for three key programs.
+MPF provided core funding for three of our programs for a number of years, that support has been longer than they would normally do.
+Many individual donors channel their philanthropic giving through MPF.
 As MPF transitions to supporting their other work, they have worked to help us put in place other supporters ensuring the continuation of programs.